Seven top skiers talk about the truth behind how ski poles change your skating

 [Profile]

 Born in Hokkaido.
 Started skiing at the age of 3.
-From the third grade of elementary school, he started mountain biking and telemark skiing in parallel with skiing, and is a unique skier who has the ability to compete on the world stage in both.
-Placed 7th overall in the 62nd Technical Championships.
+From the 3rd grade of elementary school, he took up mountain biking and telemark skiing alongside skiing, and is an unconventional skier who possesses the skills to compete on the world stage in all three disciplines.
+7th place overall in the 62nd Technical Skiing Championships.
 SAJ National Demonstrator.

 LEKI | VENOM VARIO 3D